 Graduates from these programs work in a variety of industries, commonly as brand managers or project managers.

 Some degrees, like the MXCI or MSMC, also prepare students well for careers in account management, sales, or human resources.
-MDGA graduates frequently find opportunities in business development as digital marketing specialists and digital communication consultants, whereas MDCB graduates may aim for titles such as creative directors, content production or brand specialists.
+MDGM graduates frequently find opportunities in business development as digital marketing specialists and digital communication consultants, whereas MDCB graduates may aim for titles such as creative directors, content production or brand specialists.